 The Bounder Icon

 If you’re a Breaking Bad fan, why not binge-watch the first few seasons and pay extra attention to the RV?
 On the other hand, if you’re new to the show, well, then what are you waiting for?
 Either way, it will be fun to watch it with a little more knowledge of the iconic RV that serves as the Break Bad mobile meth lab, the “Krystal Ship.”
 So kick back, grab a bucket of Chicken (pretend it’s from Los Pollos Hermanos), and enjoy this icon series.
-Also, if you didn’t watch El Camino yet, the Jesse Pinkman follow-up movie, it’s worth a watch.
+Also, if you haven’t watched El Camino yet, the Jesse Pinkman follow-up movie is worth a watch.

 Breaking Bad Tour

-If you’re a true fan of the show and passing through Albuquerque, NM, you may want to schedule a 3 hour film location tour, seeing all the famous sites and filming locations from this iconic show.
+If you’re a true fan of the show and passing through Albuquerque, NM, you may want to schedule a 3-hour film location tour, seeing all the famous sites and filming locations from this iconic show.
 Best of all, you can ride in a replica of the RV.
-The breaking bad RV tour includes your favorite locations, such as Jesse’s house, Chucky’s, Dog house, Tucco’s, Combo’s corner, Rail yard, RV Junkyard, Los Pollos Hermanos, Owl Cafe, Jane’s, Walt’s house, the Car Wash, Superlab and more.
+The Breaking Bad RV tour includes your favorite locations, such as Jesse’s house, Chucky’s, Dog House, Tucco’s, Combo’s Corner, Railyard, RV Junkyard, Los Pollos Hermanos, Owl Cafe, Jane’s, Walt’s house, the Car Wash, Superlab and more.
 It also includes sites and locations from related shows, including Better Caul Saul.
 If the RV is sold out, you can also take a shuttle bus tour of the same locations.
-To learn more and to schedule a trip, visit the company offering the interactive studio tours: https://www.breakingbadrvtours.com/
+To learn more and to schedule a trip, visit the company offering interactive studio tours: https://www.breakingbadrvtours.com/